Keio University Medical Science Fund

 The Keio Medical Science Rising Star Award

-The Keio Medical Science Rising Star Award is awarded to alumni of the School of Medicine, Keio University in recognition of their distinguished achievements in the fields of medicine and life sciences.
+The Keio Medical Science Rising Star Award is awarded to alumni of the School of Medicine, Keio University in recognition of their distinguished achievements in the fields of medicine and the life sciences.

 Research Grants for Life Sciences and Medicine